Home

 Read More

-Milken Institute SPH and edX, a leading global online learning platform, launched a groundbreaking MicroMasters program focused on maternal and child health through the Milken Institute SPH in 2023.
-This innovative initiative is now part of the school's expanded online offerings, including an online Doctorate of Public Health (DrPH@GW), Master of Health Administration (MHA@GW) and Master of Public Health (MPH@GW) providing learners with flexible, high-quality educational opportunities, from a top-ranked school of public health.
+More than 3,000 learners have completed the Milken Institute SPH's groundbreaking MicroMasters program in maternal and child health, powered by edX, a leading global online learning platform.
+This innovative initiative is now part of the school's expanded online offerings, which includes an online Doctorate of Public Health (DrPH@GW), Master of Health Administration (MHA@GW) and Master of Public Health (MPH@GW) providing learners with flexible, high-quality educational opportunities.

 Image